 Chronic sleep deprivation

 Noise, daylight and room temperature can make it difficult to sleep during the day, especially in warmer climates such as Australia.
 On average night shift workers get two or three hours less sleep than other workers, so are more likely to suffer from sleep deprivation.
-Lack of sleep causes a whole range of health problems including an increased risk of epilepsy for people who are predisposed and a higher risk of motor vehicle and work accidents.
+Health organisations may a point of reminding us about how a lack of sleep causes a whole range of health problems including an increased risk of epilepsy for people who are predisposed and a higher risk of motor vehicle accidents and work accidents.

 Weight gain and obesity

 Many things go wrong with our appetite and metabolism when we work at night.
-Nurses who don’t get enough sleep, eat more calories, experience more cravings for calorie-dense foods, have a lower resting metabolism rate and are less likely to exercise.
-In fact researchers who followed approximately 60,000 non-obese nurses for 16 years found that nurses who slept five or less hours a night were 15% more likely to be obese at the end of the study than those who got at least seven hours of sleep.
+Nurses who don’t get enough sleep, often report that they eat more calories, experience more cravings for calorie-dense foods, have a lower resting metabolism rate and are less likely to exercise.
+In fact, researchers who followed approximately 60,000 non-obese nurses for 16 years found that nurses who slept five or less hours a night were 15% more likely to be obese at the end of the study than those who got at least seven hours of sleep.

 Messing with your body’s circadian rhythm can cause insulin resistance and lead to diabetes or pre-diabetes because eating late at night doesn’t give your insulin receptors time to rest.